mozilla/mig/doc/configuration.rst

 	Connected to https://api.mig.example.net/api/v1/.
 Exit with ctrl+d.
 Type help for help. mig>

-The console wait for input on the `mig>` prompt.
-Enter `help` is you want to explore all the available functions.
+The console will wait for input on the `mig>` prompt.
+Enter `help` if you want to explore all the available functions.
 For now, we will only create a new investigator in the database.

 The investigator will be defined with its public key, so the first thing we need to do is export our public key to a local file that can be given to the